Arash84Prhsn/WaterSortGame/README.md

 - `gePreviousItem(item)` Functions in similar fashion to the `getNextItem()` method except it returns the item prior to the given item instead of the next one.

+- `swapItemsByIndex(int i, int j)` Takes the index of two nodes and swaps the items that they hold.
+This is used to implement the `swap()` method in WaterSortGame class.
 ## Examples

 Selecting a bottle using the select command :